 - 5. Exclusions from each of the above rules might be relevant to you if you lived in the property.
 If one of those exclusions applies, you will not be taxed on the sale of the property under any provision to which the exclusion applies.
 However, you may still be taxed under another provision. - 6.
-There are exclusions from most of the land provisions for your residence, and there is an exclusion from the 2-year bright-line test for your main home. - 7.
+There are exclusions from most of the land sale rules for your residence, and there is an exclusion from the 2-year bright-line test for your main home. - 7.
 Section CB 16 is the residential exclusion from ss CB 6 to CB 11, s CB 17 is the residential exclusion from ss CB 12 and CB 13, and s CB 18 is the residential exclusion from s CB 14.
 Section CB 16A is the main home exclusion from the 2-year bright-line test.
 Each of these exclusions has different requirements. - 8.
 This QWBA is about one of the criteria of the residential exclusion in s CB 16, and the main home exclusion in s CB 16A.
 Both of those exclusions have a requirement that you do not have a regular pattern of transactions.
-If you do have a regular pattern of the relevant transactions, you cannot use the residential exclusion or the main home exclusion (whichever applies to your circumstances), even though you lived at the property.
+If you do have a regular pattern of the relevant transactions, you cannot use the residential exclusion or the main home exclusion (whichever applies to your circumstances), even though you lived at the property. - 9.
+Note that the residential exclusions in s CB 17 (relevant for ss CB 12 and CB 13) and s CB 18 (relevant for s CB 14) do not have a "regular pattern" carve out.
+This means the